rebz/scraper/README.md

 Scrape data from a website, pass an object with `{key: '#selector'}` and receive `{key: 'selector value'}`

+## Goals of Project

+- Create `SiteModel` that will be fed into a new Scraper Class
+- Scraper class will accept a URI and a an object defining what to scrape
+- An optional pagination selector may be passed into the Scraper Class to enable pagination
+-

 # Requirements

 * `npm i -g ts-node` or  `npm i -D ts-node`